Beyond Bengaluru: India’s Next GCC Cities (2025–2026)

 Advantages:

-- Established infrastructure and SEZs
+- Established SEZ and innovation ecosystems.

 Chennai: Surging Demand and Proactive Planning